 What is the Difference Between Tai Chi and Qi Gong?

-- Qigong is an ancient Taoist exercise practice (formally known as Dao-yin) used as a preventative and restorative exercise health system for mind and body.
+- Qigong is an ancient Taoist exercise practice (formally known as Dao-yin) used as a preventative and restorative exercise health system for mind, body and spirit.
 From circa 4000 years ago.

 - Tai Chi uses the principles of Qigong movement as a basis for an internal martial art, practiced today mainly for health benefits.
 Chen style Tai Chi is from circa 300 years ago.